leshkoapps/YandexDiskKit/README.md

 ## Known limitations

-* Requires at least Xcode 6.3 beta with swift 1.2
+* Requires at least Xcode 10.2 with swift 5
 * The interface heavily depends on swift only features, so the framework is not useable from Obj-C.
 * The ```fields``` parameter is not implemented.
 * The documentation is incomplete.